Skip to main content

 Line manager

-- Assign a Flying Start Facilitator to the NQP.
+• Assign a Flying Start Facilitator to the NQP.

-- Discuss and negotiate time to learn.
+• Discuss and allocate or negotiate time to learn.

-- Incorporate Flying Start into the Appraisal - Personal Development Planning and Review Process (PDP/R)
+• Incorporate Flying Start into the Appraisal - Personal Development Planning and Review process (PDP/R)

 Support can be requested using the contact email addresses.